HabanaAI/Model-References/TensorFlow/computer_vision/UNet3D/README.md

 UNet3D consists of a contractive (left-side) and expanding (right-side) path.
 It repeatedly applies un-padded convolutions followed by max pooling for downsampling.
 Every step in the expanding path consists of an upsampling of the feature maps and a concatenation with the correspondingly cropped feature map from the contractive path.

+### Model Changes

+The following are the major changes that were implemented to the original model from [UNet3D Medical Image Segmentation for TensorFlow 1.x](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow/Segmentation/UNet_3D_Medical):

+* Changed some scripts to run the model on Gaudi.
+This includes loading habana tensorflow modules.
+* Converted all the scripts to Tensorflow 2.x version.
+* Added support for using bfloat16 precision instead of float16.
+* Added further TensorBoard and performance logging options.
+* Removed GPU specific files (examples/*, Dockerfile etc.) and some unused codes.
+* Added further synthetic data and tensor dumping options.
+* Enabled the tf.data.experimental.prefetch_to_device for HPU device to improve performance.

 ### Default Configuration